coder/coder/docs/templates/devcontainers.md

 ## Caching

-To improve build times, devcontainers can be cached.
+To improve build times, dev containers can be cached.
 Refer to the [envbuilder documentation](https://github.com/coder/envbuilder/) for more information.